 The Core Component Image Component is an adaptive image component that features in-place editing.

-The Image Component allows easy placement of image assets and offers in-place editing.
-It features adaptive image selection with lazy loading as well as cropping for the content author.
+The Image Component features adaptive image selection and responsive behavior with lazy loading for the page visitor as well as easy image placement and cropping for the content author.

 Version and Compatibility